-Banks have certain notification and data disclosure requirements as regards the Central Bank, in particular that the banks comply with the capital requirements.
-The board of directors of a credit institution must immediately notify the Central Bank in writing:
+Banks have certain notification and data disclosure requirements as regards the MNB, in particular, that the banks comply with the capital requirements.
+The board of directors of a credit institution must immediately notify the MNB in writing:

-- if the danger of illiquidity is imminent; - in occurrences of danger with respect to the activities of the credit institution (for example, in case of insolvency); - · if the solvency margin has diminished by 25 per cent or more; or - if the credit institution has suspended its payments or it has stopped its operations or financial service activities.
+- if the danger of illiquidity is imminent; - in occurrences of danger with respect to the activities of the credit institution (eg, in case of insolvency); - \cdot if the solvency margin has diminished by 25 per cent or more; or - if the credit institution has suspended its payments or it has stopped its operations or financial service activities.

-Furthermore, the board of directors of a credit institution must notify the Central Bank within two business days in writing if the subscribed capital is increased or reduced, or their certain financial activities have been suspended, limited or terminated.
+Furthermore, the board of directors of a credit institution must notify the MNB within two business days in writing if the subscribed capital is increased or reduced, or their certain financial activities have been suspended, limited or terminated.
 Credit institutions operating as a branch office have additional reporting obligations.

-Through the supervisory review, the Central Bank reviews the strategies, policies, processes and methods relating to the capital adequacy of credit institutions and evaluates their exposure.
+Through the supervisory review, the MNB reviews the strategies, policies, processes and methods relating to the capital adequacy of credit institutions and evaluates their exposure.